 Following data showing in the East of England a marked rise in concerns about domestic abuse, child abuse, eating issues and struggles with body image, along with the greatest increase nationally in sadness, anxiety about returning to school or college and young people with autism or Asperger’s seeking support, Norfolk Community Foundation and Sir Norman organised a youth mental health summit to bring together local community organisations to understand the impact of the Covid-19 crisis on vulnerable children and young people.

 Make a difference today

 Your contribution, no matter how small, will make a real difference.
-Donate online today quickly and securely and help change lives.
+Complete the below form to donate online today quickly and securely and help change lives.

 Alternatively you can send a cheque made payable to Norfolk Community Foundation (referencing Norman Lamb on the reverse of the cheque) to Norfolk Community Foundation, St. James Mill, Whitefriars, Norwich, NR3 1TN.

 Donate to the Sir Norman Lamb Mental Health and Wellbeing fund